 When a brand hires the right SMI, the expectation should be that the SMI will create original, native, not-intrusive, intriguing, and impactful content with a great point-of-view and attention to detail!
 That’s why they call them “creators“…

 Nevertheless, the content is owned by the SMI, and brands should know – if you are not the owner of the content – and if you do not have the creator’s consent to re-use the content you hired them to create for you.
 That means that you cannot legally use that content on your social, websites, posters, TV, and where not for your other marketing initiatives.
 That’s a huge value.
-So make a decision — if you want to be the owner of the content after the campaign goes live, make sure the contract says so.
+So make a decision — if you want to be the owner of the content after the campaign goes live, consider signing an influencer contract and that the contract says so.
 And then negotiate ownership and payment accordingly.

 We all have competitors… Therefore, when a brand is signing a contract, it may like to add a clause that covers the amount of time where SMI will not post for competitors (add a list of competitors to such a clause).